muratk5n/thirdwave/en/README.md

 ---

-These news cld interpreted it either way.
+These news cld be interpreted it either way.
 If RU ever wanted to turn on CH, they now gained valuable intelligence about them, learned their weapons, sub tactics.